 Despite the so-called retail “apocalypse,” the asset class is still a viable and lucrative option for many commercial real estate professionals.
 From investors looking to maximize the brick-and-mortar resurgence, to businesses looking for space to lease, the world of retail has something for everyone.
 But, how do you find retail properties?

 Considering the breadth of the asset class, it can be difficult to find the right retail properties without the right tools.
 The number of sub-classes that make up retail can be daunting to decipher.
-When combined with certain building specs and location details, it can be challenging to locate your next retail investment.
+When combined with certain building specs and location details, it can be challenging to locate viable retail properties, no matter your end goal.

-Below, we explore the two main techniques for finding retail properties (for sale and off-market), as well as how to find retail assets using Reonomy.
+Below, we explore the two main techniques for finding retail properties (for sale and off-market), as well as how to find retail assets using Reonomy’s leading property intelligence.

-Before you start, it’s important to understand the two sourcing methods you can use when looking for retail property, as well as any other assets.
+Before you dive in, it’s important to understand the two sourcing methods you can use when looking for retail property, as well as any other assets.

 The first is by looking for those actively being promoted as “for sale” on the market.
 These properties have active sellers and brokers eagerly looking for new buyers.